Flooring Calculator: The No-Faff Take-Off That Stops You Running Short Mid-Job

 How much flooring should I order?

-Always order enough to cover your area plus 5-10% for waste.
-It’s better to have a little extra than to run short during installation.
-Use a Flooring Calculator to double-check your order.
+Always order enough to cover your area plus 5–10% for waste.
+Running short mid-install is a proper headache — batch colours can vary and your product might be out of stock.
+Use a Flooring Calculator to double-check your order before you commit.

 How much flooring for a 10x12 room?